 Commercial Kitchen Insurance

-Dish up some savings with a personalized commercial kitchen insurance policy, designed to help you be successful.
+Dish up some savings with personalized commercial kitchen insurance policies for renters and owners.

 Who Is Covered by Commercial Kitchen Insurance?

-If you rent a commercial kitchen to prepare your cottage food law product, prepare food for your food truck, or manufacture your food, then this comprehensive coverage option is for you.
-Our commercial kitchen insurance for renters includes the insurance coverages you need to protect your food business from the cost of liability claims.
+Our renters’ insurance for a commercial kitchen includes the coverages you need to protect your food business from the cost of liability claims.
 You can also add the commercial kitchen owner as an additional insured free of cost.

 What Is Commercial Kitchen Insurance?

 When you have commercial kitchen insurance, you are more likely to be accepted by a commercial kitchen owner.
-You show that you are a responsible business owner who takes your craft seriously.
-The Food Liability Insurance Program (FLIP) also offers free & unlimited additional insureds which is often required by commercial kitchen owners.
+This shows that you are a responsible business owner who takes your craft seriously.
+Additionally, many commercial kitchen owners will require that you add them to your policy as an additional insured to protect them from your liability.
+Food Liability Insurance Program (FLIP) also offers free and unlimited additional insureds, which you can add to your policy at any time.

 How Much Does Commercial Kitchen Insurance Cost?